 Additionally, the vehicle’s fuel economy is negatively affected.
 Oil entering the engine can sometimes make the clutch pedal hard to operate because there is not enough oil reaching the pistons.

-Leakage Around Oil Filter
+Leakage Around the Oil Filter

 If the oil filter is not installed correctly, or if there is an obstruction in the engine’s oil supply, it can cause leakage and create a mess on your driveway or garage floor.